-Alert: Montgomery County Government offices will be closed on Friday, April 18, in observance of Good Friday.
+Alert: Montgomery County Government offices will be closed Thursday, November 27 and Friday, November 28 for the Thanksgiving holiday.
 Public Safety personnel will report as scheduled.
 We wish you a very Happy Thanksgiving!

 Law Enforcement Exploring is Learning for Life’s career education program for young men and women 14 to 20 years old with an interest in a career in law enforcement.
 This work-site based program that is fully funded by donations helps youth prepare for their future profession by experiencing fun-filled, hands-on activities.
 Learning for Life, which is a division of the Boy Scouts of America, focuses on the following five areas of emphasis: Career Opportunities, Leadership Experience, Character Education, Citizenship, and Life Skills.